 Treatments for hyperhidrosis available through NSMC.

 - Hyperhidrosis surgery, such as a thoracoscopic sympathectomy, where sympathetic nerve pathways that lead to the sweat glands are surgically interrupted.
-Other surgical treatments for hyperhidrosis include removal or destruction of the sweat glands, or lumbarsympathectomy – a relatively new procedure for excessive sweating on the soles of the feet.

 - Medications taken orally, including anticholinergic drugs designed to block certain neurotransmitters in the central and peripheral nervous system.